airtimeEnthusiast/LoginDemo/README.md

 http://localhost:3000
 ```
 #### 2. Open .xcodeproj
-1. Run LoginDemo from a Mobile phone or iOS Simulator.
+1. Run LoginDemo from a mobile phone or iOS Simulator.

 ### Assumptions
 - The iOS App utilized standard MVVM architecture where all views that handle data flow contain functions and variables to change the state of the view.